-Where detailed reasons are given, the requirement to seek a review within 3 months will only run from the date of receipt of the detailed reasons letter.
+Where detailed reasons are given, the requirement to seek a review within one month will only run from the date of receipt of the detailed reasons letter.

 Requests for detailed reasons should be made in writing to the Head of Policy and Information (see page 10 for contact details).

 Does the review process apply to decisions to prosecute?

 It should be noted that this review process does not apply to decisions to prosecute.

 A defendant who is being prosecuted can ask that the PPS give consideration to stopping a case or dealing with the offence by way of a diversionary disposal.
 However, any such request will be considered as part of the duty of the PPS to keep all decisions to prosecute under continuing review.
 If no new or additional information is provided then there will normally be no basis upon which to reconsider the original decision to prosecute.

 If new or additional information is provided, this will be considered by the prosecutor who took the original decision.
 If that prosecutor concludes that the decision to prosecute should stand then that will be the end of the matter.